ferrenza/discord.py/docs/ext/commands/commands.rst

 called for every error reached.

 Most of the time however, we want to handle an error local to the command itself.
 Luckily, commands come with local error handlers that allow us to do just that.
-First we decorate an error handler function with :meth:`~discord.ext.commands.Command.error`:
+First we decorate an error handler function with :meth:`~discord_real.ext.commands.Command.error`:

 .. code-block:: python3

     @bot.command()
-    async def info(ctx, *, member: discord.Member):
+    async def info(ctx, *, member: discord_real.Member):
         """Tells you some info about the member.""" msg = f'{member} joined on {member.joined_at} and has {len(member.roles)} roles.' await ctx.send(msg)